BearGuy/peterkins.dev/content/blog/wasm-qrscanner/index.md

 We're overriding our `decoder` Worker's `onmessage` function to a function called `onDecoderMessage`. `onDecoderMessage` will accept a decoded message passed from the `quirc` module.

-We'll also be delaying intializing the scanning function `attemptQRDecode`.
+We'll also be delaying initializing the scanning function `attemptQRDecode`.
 This function is pretty self explanatory, we'll be attempting to decode a snapshot of our video stream to detect if there's any QR codes in frame.
-If there is, it will attempt to succesfully decode it and pass the decoded message to our `onDecoderMessage` function.
+If there is, it will attempt to successfully decode it and pass the decoded message to our `onDecoderMessage` function.

 Let's create both our `attemptQRDecode` and `onDecoderMessage` functions next.